It’s scream season — why some love it and others have nightmares

 “Wind down doing guided relaxation, yoga, calming music, a pleasant book to get yourself into a calm, relaxed state — that’s the mood which will carry into your dreams.”

-You come first: Finally, if you know you don’t react well to horror flicks and Halloween haunts, don’t let group dynamics override your sense of self, Rutledge said.
+You come first: Finally, if you know you don’t react well to horror flicks and haunted houses, don’t let group dynamics override your sense of self, Rutledge said.
 “The important thing is to recognize what makes you feel good and do more of that, and less of what doesn’t.”

 The-CNN-Wire